 Without a doubt, Ivacy VPN offers some of the best prices on the market right now.
 When writing this Ivacy VPN review update, I found the following pricing plans with 10 simultaneous connections available:

-The extra 5-year plan pops up randomly while you’re browsing Ivacy VPN website:
+However, there’s another semi-hidden 5-year plan for $1.00/month which pops up randomly while browsing the Ivacy VPN website.

-Ivacy VPN has no free version but there’s a 1-day free trial available.
-You can also choose 7-days for $0.99 if you need more time, just have in mind that this one is not refundable.
+Ivacy VPN has no free version, but there’s a 1-day free trial available.
+You can also choose 7-days for $0.99 after this period the plan costs 3.99/month.

-Ivacy has the 30-day money-back guarantee (7 days for the 1-month plan), but you should read the Refund Policy very carefully, though.
+Ivacy has a 30-day money-back guarantee (7 days for the 1-month plan if you haven’t breached any terms, used more than 7 GB, or ran more than 30 sessions).
+Still, you should read the Refund Policy very carefully, though.
 I want to stress that refund is not possible if you pay using BitPay or Paymentwall.

 Speaking of payment methods, Ivacy VPN offers plenty: credit card, PayPal, BitPay, AliPay, Perfect Money, Paymentwall, and loads of cryptocurrencies.
 Those are just some of the options available.
 It’s also great to see this VPN providing anonymous payment options, which adds yet another layer of security.